PxyUp/Revact/README.md

     fdIf,
     fdReactiveValue,
 } from 'faster-dom';

-class Timer extends Component {
+// Extends your class from Component class Timer extends Component {
     private timer: number;

-    protected reactive = {
+    // Put here all reactive values, when component will be destroyed, they will be destroy too automatically protected reactive = {
+        // create reactive value, if you provide here object, you on change need always return new one, not link on previous
         counter: fdReactiveValue(0),
+        // create reactive for true/false
         classOdd: fdIf(true),
     }
+    // Create shortcuts, not required
     get counter () {
         return this.reactive.counter;
     }
+    // Create shortcuts, not required
     get currentClass () {
         return this.reactive.classOdd;
     }